 - 1979 remake (a/o 1980 UK RCA BOW 5 7", Rykodisc Scary Monsters reissue, Space Oddity EP, Re:Call 3)

 Speed Of Life (Bowie): from Low; B-side of 'Be My Wife' (RCA PB 1017).
-It has appeared on Stage and other 1978 live albums, but was not played live again until the 2002 Heathen mini tour.
+Live versions appear on Stage and Welcome To The Blackout.
+This instrumental was not played live again until the 2002 Heathen mini tour.

 Star (Bowie): released on Ziggy Stardust.
 A reel-to-reel studio tape demo recording, given to singer Les Payne for him to cover, was auctioned at Christies in September 2000.
 A live version from Stage was released on a white vinyl promo 12" in the US (RCA DJL1-3255).
 Opener of the European leg of the Serious Moonlight tour.